alexKleider/phInfo/README.md

 Change into a directory where the image can be downloaded and then unzipped.
 It can eventually be deleted from your personal machine so which directory you use doesn't much matter.
+Creating a new empty directory for this purpose might make things less confusing.

+        mkdir <newly_created_dirctory>
-        cd <directory_of_choice>
+        cd <newly_created_dirctory>
         wget https://downloads.raspberrypi.org/raspbian_lite_latest
         mv raspbian_lite_latest raspbian_lite_latest.zip